andyhsim/local-load-balancer/add-service-group-load-balancer.md

 2. Select the desired Group Type from the **Group** dropdown list and select the desired Balancing Method from the **Method** dropdown list.
 Refer to the [Load Balancing Methods](load_balancing_methods.html) for more information on each load balancing method.
 3. Enter the port number that will be used for the service group in the **Virtual Port** field.
 Refer to the [Common Service Ports FAQ](load-balancing-faqs-2.html#what-services-can-be-load-balanced-) for more information.

 	**Note:** Each Service Group must be assigned to a unique port.
-If a unique port is not assigned, an error will appear at the top of the page and the Service Group may not be added until a unique Virtual Portal is assigned.
+If a unique port is not assigned, an error will appear at the top of the page and the Service Group may not be added until a unique virtual portal is assigned.
 4. Enter an allocation in the **Allocation** field.
 5. Enter any notes in the **Notes** text box, if desired.
 6. Click the **Save Configuration** button to add the new Service Group.
 Click **Cancel** to cancel the action.